Nera di Arbus

-The Nera di Arbus, more fully Pecora Nera di Arbus ("black sheep of Arbus"), is a breed of small domestic sheep indigenous to the Mediterranean island of Sardinia, Italy.
+The Nera di Arbus, more fully Pecora Nera di Arbus ('black sheep of Arbus'), is an Italian breed of small domestic sheep indigenous to the Mediterranean island of Sardinia, off the western coast of central Italy.
+It is closely similar to the widespread Sarda breed of Sardinia, but is completely black.
 It takes its name from the comune of Arbus, in the province of Medio Campidano, in the south-western part of the island.
 It is raised in the provinces of Cagliari, Nuoro, Oristano and Sassari.
 The breed achieved official recognition in 2008.